BretFisher/kubernetes-mastery/slides/k8smastery/concepts-k8s.md

 - [containerd](https://github.com/containerd/containerd/blob/master/README.md):
 maintained by Docker, IBM, and community

-- Used by Docker Engine, microK8s, k3s, GKE, and standalone.
-Has `ctr` CLI
+- Used by Docker Engine, microK8s, k3s, GKE, and standalone; has `ctr` CLI

 --

 - [CRI-O](https://github.com/cri-o/cri-o/blob/master/README.md):
-maintained by Red Hat, SUSE, and community.
-Based on containerd
+maintained by Red Hat, SUSE, and community; based on containerd

 - Used by OpenShift and Kubic, version matched to Kubernetes